 Soon this organization outgrew these arrangements and saw the need for professional campaign planning.
 Nationwide, trained fund-raisers were traveling to areas to organize the drives, and the Borger Board decided to try this.
 It was a big success and for several years it was shown to be a worth-while investment.

-Today, HCUW raises funds for 16 Program Providers in the county.
+Today, HCUW raises funds for 15 Program Providers in the county.
 There is a 15 member volunteer Board of Directors that meets every other month at Borger Bank.
 The volunteer Campaign Committee consists of 10-15 members.
-There is one paid part-time Executive Director.
+There has always been one paid part-time Executive Director.
 In 2014 a part-time Executive Assistant position was created.
 HCUW is a member of United Way Worldwide and United Way of Texas.